folkloreinc/laravel-graphql/docs/advanced.md

 }
 ```

-A Type that implements a interface:
+A Type that implements an interface:

 ```php
 <?php